LlewBach/aj-builder/README.md

 I realised that dealing with the awkward range at the lg breakpoint would be easy if I changed the sub-column stacking from stacked to inline at the xl breakpoint instead, only 3 changes.

+I wanted to give the navbar and footer a dark theme so I could better see their outlines.
+I had to check the bootstrap docs to see that I needed a data-bs-theme attribute to apply this to the navbar.